Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 Now we will switch our implementation to use Azure Service Bus as a message broker.
 Redis worked perfectly for local development and testing but we need to prepare ourselves for the cloud deployment.
 To do so we need to create Service Bus Namespace followed by a Topic.
 A namespace provides a scoping container for Service Bus resources within your application.

 ##### 1. Create Azure Service Bus Namespace and a Topic
 You can do this from Azure Portal or use the below PowerShell command to create the services.
 We will assume you are using the same PowerShell session from the previous module so variables still hold the right values.
-You need to change the namespace variable as this one should be unique globally across all Azure subscriptions:
+You need to change the namespace variable as this one should be unique globally across all Azure subscriptions.
+Also you will notice that we are opting for standard sku (default if not passed) as topics only available on the standard tier not and not on the basic tier.
+More details can be found [here](https://learn.microsoft.com/en-us/cli/azure/servicebus/namespace?view=azure-cli-latest#az-servicebus-namespace-create-optional-parameters).

 ```powershell
 $NamespaceName="[your globally unique namespace goes here. e.g. taskstracker-wk-42 where wk are your initials and 42 is the year you were born]"